henrymorgan10/-mcorp-home/README.md

 I am an [offline AI architect](https://mcorpai.org/) dedicated to developing AI systems that remain operational even under the most severe disaster scenarios, including situations where communications, networks, and critical infrastructure have been completely shut down.

+## Sometimes the world is shaped by unknown architects, because they act without selfish motives.

 My vision is to build sovereign AI that is accessible to everyone, especially people living in the world's least developed and underserved communities.
 By operating entirely offline, this technology can provide resilient, privacy-preserving, and sustainable AI capabilities without requiring cloud services or continuous internet connectivity.

 I hope to collaborate with the United Nations to make offline AI freely available to people in the world's poorest countries, helping expand equitable access to AI while strengthening resilience, digital inclusion, and humanitarian response in regions where conventional online AI services are often unavailable or unreliable.